kylegilman/video-embed-thumbnail-generator/readme.txt

 == Screenshots ==

 1. Thumbnail & Embed Options in the Media Library/Insert Video page.
-2. "Embed by Url" tab.
+2. "Embed from Url" tab.
 3. Shortcode inserted into the post content by the plugin.

 == Changelog ==